 Could Mr. Google ever turn against quality content?
 The answer is almost certainly no. But if he ever did, you’d no longer need his help.

 In such a case, frustrated users would quickly flock to more useful search engines, where quality content would continue to answer their queries.

 So for long term results, play Mr Google at his own game.
 Begin working on your content and reap the rewards.

-Content Coms’ supersonic SEO is helping M&E design expert Greengauge (designers for the Goldsmith Street Passivhaus project) and Sitting Pretty Homeware – a unique cushions and recycled glass lamps specialist score highly on Google.
+Content Coms’ supersonic SEO is helping M&E design expert Greengauge (designers for the Goldsmith Street Passivhaus project) and Addison Engineering – a CMM Inspection and integrated MRP specialist score highly on Google.
 Contact us for a chat.